swagner2/retentionxt/_works/therapyclean.md

 The business required a go-to-market strategy with automated workflows to support and grow their subscription offerings.

+> "The public is more familiar with bad design than good design.
+It is, in effect, conditioned to prefer bad design, because that is what it lives with.
+The new becomes threatening, the old reassuring."
+> <cite>-- Benjamin Franklin</cite>

 Solutions Implemented

 1. Migration to Klaviyo: